githubtraining/intro-to-html/responses/09-add-links.md

 ### :keyboard: Activity: Create links to your favorite sites

 Apply this suggested change, or follow the instructions below if you'd like to type out the code manually.
+Please note that the suggested change may not be in the proper place for your list, so make sure it is inside of a set of `<ol>` or `<ul>` tags.

 ```suggestion
       <li>My favorite site is <a href="https://github.com">GitHub</a>!</li>